jennycgonzalez/JgTracker/README.md

 │   ├── ...
 ```

-The video's "groundtruth.txt" file is required to initialize the target and its values are separated with space (not with comma).
+The "groundtruth.txt" file is required to initialize the target in the first frame and its values are separated with space and not with comma.
 The "config.file" and "groundtruth.txt" files
-for the video "Basketball" (http://cvlab.hanyang.ac.kr/tracker_benchmark/seq/Basketball.zip) are given as example.
+for the video "Basketball" (http://cvlab.hanyang.ac.kr/tracker_benchmark/seq/Basketball.zip) are given as an example.
 When the system is done processing the video,
 it saves the tracking results in a text file named " jg-result-test-x.txt" inside the video folder, as shown in the following tree:

 ```.